ayushgagarwal/ayushgagarwal/README.md

 ### Hey, I am Ayush! 👋

-- I’m currently studying <strong> Masters in Analytics </strong> at the Georgia Institute of Technology.
+- I’m currently studying <strong> Masters of Science in Analytics </strong> at the Georgia Institute of Technology.
 - I'm a <strong> Graduate Teaching Assistant </strong> for the course - Computing for Data Analysis that deals with Data Science using Python.